Generic SaaS Has No Field for Your Detroit Plant's Real Constraint

 How to choose a developer in Detroit

 Pick a partner who can explain your domain back to you before pitching a stack.
 Ask what the smallest valuable first release looks like and how it integrates with the systems you run.
-The best builds treat custom software as the hub, connecting your ERP, internal tools, and business intelligence dashboards rather than adding one more disconnected silo.
+The best builds treat custom software as the hub, connecting your ERP, internal tools, and business intelligence (BI) dashboards rather than adding one more disconnected silo.

 - The workflow that wins you programs becomes owned software with an audit trail, not a fragile spreadsheet